dorkbox/Version/README.md

 incrementor methods.

 ### Comparing Versions ###
-Comparing versions with Java SemVer is easy.
+Comparing versions is easy.
 The `Version` class implements the `Comparable` interface, it also overrides the `Object.equals` method and provides some more methods for convenient comparing.